Slow Cooker Chicken-Andouille Stew

 When I shared my recipe for Slow Cooker Red Beans and Rice Soup, I told you about the Amylu Chicken Andouille Sausage I’d discovered at Costco, and this Slow Cooker Chicken-Andouille Stew is another recipe using Amylu’s delicious gluten-free sausage in the slow cooker.
 I had this sausage on the brain when I spotted a slow cooker recipe for chicken and sausage from Bakeaholic Mama on Pinterest, and I adapted that recipe, making it into a stew and adding roasted red pepper, oregano, Creole Seasoning, and reducing the chicken stock for added flavor in the sauce.

 Trim two boneless-skinless chicken breasts and cut into bite-sized chunks.
 Cut 8 links Amylu Chicken Andouille Sausage into slices about 3/4 inch thick.
-Lightly brown the onion in a little olive oil, then add the garlic, dried Oregano, and Tony Chachere’s Creole Seasoning and cook about 2 minutes more.
+Lightly brown the onion in a little olive oil, then add the garlic, dried Oregano, and Tony Chachere’s Creole Seasoning (affiliate link) and cook about 2 minutes more.

 Pour the stock/cream cheese mixture over the other ingredients and cook on low for 4-6 hours, or until the chicken is cooked through and all flavors are well-combined.
 This won’t win any beauty contests when you first remove the lid, but stir to combine the flavors and serve (over rice or not) for a delicious, easy meal.